“Two souls dwell, alas, in my breast’ (Faust I)

 jlang says:

-You’ll find the answer in chapter 3.
-The drive side is there to drive us to the spirit side.
-It is the ‘evil’ part that … always creates the good.
-In this respect, there is nothing evil in creation, which is ‘very good’ (Gen. 1:31).
+You’ll find the answer in Chapter 3.
+The instinctive side is there to drive us toward the spiritual side.
+It is the “evil” part that … always creates good.
+In this respect, there is nothing evil in creation, which is “very good” (Gen. 1:31).
 The only evil is what humans do to themselves and the planet.
-The reason is misunderstood self-preservation.
-But more on this later orally.
+The reason is a misunderstanding of self-preservation.
+But more on that later.

 ___________________________________________________________________________________________